weaviate/weaviate-io/developers/weaviate/search/similarity.md

 ---
-title: Similarity / Vector search
+title: How to do a vector search
 sidebar_position: 20
 image: og/docs/howto.jpg
 # tags: ['how to', 'similarity search']